-Here are some fixes for those times when your Android phone can’t detect the SIM card.
+Here are some fixes for those times when your phone can’t detect the SIM card.

-This can fix a lot of problems, but more recently, users on the Sprint and Verizon networks have reported that a reboot isn’t enough to fix the “No SIM error and even that a reboot can cause the “No SIM card detected” error.
-The solution was to shut down their phones (wait 30 seconds) and then start it up again afresh.
+This can fix a lot of problems, but if this isn’t enough to fix the “no SIM” error, you can try to shut down your phones (wait 30 seconds) and then start it up again afresh.

 If this fixes your problem, you should stick to shutting down and then switching on your phone instead of rebooting until an Android update or carrier settings update gets released to fix the problem.